metro-mpi/verilator/docs/guide/warnings.rst

    Unique case statements that select on an enumerated variable, where all of the enumerated values are covered by case items, are considered complete even if the case statement does not cover illegal non-enumerated values (IEEE 1800-2023 12.5.3).
-Verilator checks that illegal values are not hit, unless :vlopt:`--no-assert-case` was used.
+To check that illegal values are not hit, use :vlopt:`--assert`.

    Ignoring this warning will only suppress the lint check; it will simulate correctly.